History of Iran: Constitutional Revolution and deposition

 The Great Persian Famine of 1870–1871 is believed to have caused the death of two million people.

-A new era in the history of Persia dawned with the Persian Constitutional Revolution against the Shah in the late 19th and early 20th centuries.
-The Shah managed to remain in power, granting a limited constitution in 1906 (making the country a constitutional monarchy).
-The first Majlis (parliament) was convened on October 7, 1906.
+A new era in the history of Iran dawned with the Persian Constitutional Revolution against the shah in the late 19th and early 20th centuries.
+The shah managed to remain in power, granting a limited constitution in 1906 (making the country a constitutional monarchy).
+The first Majlis (parliament) was convened on 7 October 1906.
 The discovery of petroleum in 1908 by the British in Khuzestan spawned intense renewed interest in Persia by the British Empire (see William Knox D'Arcy and Anglo-Iranian Oil Company, now BP).
-Control of Persia remained contested between the United Kingdom and Russia, in what became known as The Great Game, and codified in the Anglo-Russian Convention of 1907, which divided Persia into spheres of influence, regardless of her national sovereignty.
+Britain's influence was solidified by the establishment of the Indo-European Telegraph Department in the 1860s and the Imperial Bank of Persia in 1889.
+By the end of the 19th century, European interference became so pronounced that Iran's central government required Anglo-Russian approval for ministerial appointments.
+Control of Persia remained contested between the United Kingdom and Russia, in what became known as The Great Game, and codified in the Anglo-Russian Convention of 1907, which divided Iran into spheres of influence, regardless of her national sovereignty.